 If your actions inspire others to dream more, learn more, do more, and become more, you are a leader. —John Quincy Adams

-Rebecca Baenig is the executive principal for Region 5 serving the Chantilly, Fairfax, Westfield, and Woodson pyramids.
-Appointed to the position in July 2014, Baenig serves as an instructional leader working collaboratively with administrators, educators, students, and communities to improve educational practices and produce globally-competitive graduates.
-Previously, she served as principal of Cunningham Park Elementary for seven years and was trained as a turnaround principal at the University of Virginia Darden School Of Business.
+Rebecca Baenig is the Assistant Superintendent for Region 5 serving the Chantilly, Fairfax, Westfield, and Woodson pyramids.
+Appointed to the position in 2018, Baenig serves as an instructional leader working collaboratively with administrators, educators, students, and communities to improve educational practices and produce globally-competitive graduates.
+Previously, she served as executive principal for Region 5 and principal of Cunningham Park Elementary for seven years and was trained as a turnaround principal at the University of Virginia Darden School Of Business.
 As a career elementary educator, Baenig has served as a teacher and assistant principal in schools across the division with varied demographics, programs, strengths, and needs.

 A strong believer in the power of professional learning communities (PLCs) as a catalyst for ongoing improvement and innovation in education, Baenig has served as a national presenter on the topic.
 Her expertise is in building collective capacity for school improvement, planning and facilitating job-embedded professional development, and implementing a tiered system of support to ensure the success of all students.